xuhongzuo/DeepOD/README.rst

 **DeepOD** is an open-source python framework for deep learning-based anomaly detection on multivariate data.
 DeepOD provides unified low-code implementation of different detection models based on PyTorch.

-DeepOD includes six popular deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
+DeepOD includes nine popular deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
 More baseline algorithms will be included later.

 The DeepOD framework can be installed via: